 Our curriculum enables links to other curriculum areas, including humanities, with children developing a considerable knowledge of individual artists as well as individual works and art movements.
 A similar focus on skills means that children are given opportunities to express their creative imagination, as well as practise and develop mastery in the key processes of art: drawing, painting, printing, textiles and sculpture.

-All children are expected to be in school by 8.40 (Year 4,5,6)/8.50 (Reception and Year 1,2,3)am .
+School opens at 8.45am all children are expected to be in school by 8.55am.
 Children arriving after 8:55am should notify the office of their late arrival so they can be registered.
 Any child who arrives after this time will be marked late.
 In case of illness the Academy should be contacted by 9.30am by telephone, a personal visit or letter.